kaziullah66/azure-network-protocol/README.md

 - Create Windows and Linux virtual machines
 - Download a protocol analyzer
 - Filter for ICMP traffic
-- Send out a perpetual ping through the Windows virtual machine and create an inbound security rule in the Linux virtual machine to ignore the ping requests
+- Send out a perpetual ping
+- Create an inbound security rule
 - Log on to the Linux virtual machine and filter for SSH on Wireshark
 - Filter for DNS
 - Filter for RDP